rcc-uchicago/user-guide/docs/midway23/midway_connecting.md

     ssh <CNetID>@midway3.rcc.uchicago.edu
     ```

-Provide your CNetID password when prompted.
+Step 3: Provide your CNetID password when prompted.
 Duo two-factor autentication will request you select from the available 2FA options to authenticate to Midway.

 ```
 Duo two-factor authentication for user